logisparte/kano/docs/README.md

 kano release VERSION
 ```

-> `VERSION` should be in standard semantic versioning format
+> `VERSION` should be in standard semantic versioning format or a beta name